kai-niemi/pestcontrol/README.md

 ## How it works

-Pest Control consists of two parts:
+Pest Control consists of these parts:

+- A single spring boot app with:
+  - A Web UI API for visualizing cluster layouts, workload graphs and metrics.
-- A web app for visuals with a REST API for automation.
+  - A REST API for installing and managing self-hosted CockroachDB clusters.
-- A spring shell script for managing clusters via bash scripts.
+  - A shell for managing and chaos testing clusters using bash scripts, cloud API or toxiproxy.
+- Bash scripts for installing and managing self-hosetd clusters.

+All these parts are bundled into a single `tar.gz` assembly at build time.
+Depending on the target cluster type, there are a few different usage modes.

+### CockroachDB Cloud

+In this mode, you simply start the app and connect to it with a web browser.
+Then you can login to a pre-configured set of existing cloud clusters.
+To chaos test a cloud cluster, you can use shell commands to distrupt and recover either zones or entire regions.
+Notice that it requires special steps in your cluster deployment to enable this opt-in feature.

+### Self-hosted Locally

+tba

+### Self-hosted Remotely

+tba

 # Terms of Use